ktosiek/ansible-supervisord/README.md

 Programs this instance should supervise.
 List of dictionaries, fields used here are described in Program Definition section.

+    supervisord_disable_distro_init: yes

+Should the distribution-provided init script be turned off?
+This will also stop the instance managed by that script.

     supervisord_extra_config: {}

 Additional configuration for supervisord.
 It's a dictionary mapping section name to a dictionary mapping options to values, for example: ``{ inet_http_server: { port: 9001 } }``.
-If some option is also used by this role, it will be overridden (so be careful).
+If some option is also set by this role, it might show up twice (so be careful).

 Program Definition